|

 local pastor who had formerly been a national

+boxing champion.
 A superb holiday, wrote one traveller;

 a truly amazing experience, wrote